MicroEJ/docs/KernelDeveloperGuide/applicationLink.rst

 - its Architecture has the same endianness than the Architecture on which the ``.fso`` file has been produced,
 - its Architecture version is compatible [#compatible_def]_ with the Architecture version on which the ``.fso`` file has been produced,
-- it provided the required APIs according to the JVM specification [1]_.
+- it provides the required APIs according to the JVM specification [1]_.

 ..
 [1]
    Tim Lindholm & Frank Yellin, The Java™ Virtual Machine Specification, Second Edition, 1999

-.. [#compatible_def] New version is greater than or equals the previous one within the same major version.
+.. [#compatible_def] New version is greater than or equals to the old one within the same major version.

 ..
    | Copyright 2008-2021, MicroEJ Corp.
 Content in this space is free